-There's a whiff of Paris in Turin's elegant tree-lined boulevards and echoes of Vienna in its stately art nouveau cafes, but make no mistake – this city is anything but a copycat.
-The innovative Torinese gave the world its first saleable hard chocolate, perpetuated one of its greatest mysteries (the Holy Shroud), popularised a best-selling car (the Fiat) and inspired the black-and-white stripes of one of the planet's most iconic football teams (Juventus).
+There's a whiff of Paris in Turin's elegant tree-lined boulevards and echoes of Vienna in its stately art-nouveau cafes, but make no mistake – this elegant, Alp-fringed city is utterly self-possessed.
+The industrious Torinese gave the world its first saleable hard chocolate and Italy's most iconic car, the Fiat.

 Its booming contemporary art, architecture and live-music scene and innovative food and wine culture are definitely aspects you'll want to discover.

 Discover some of the most unique and fulfilling experiences your next destination has to offer.

 Tips & Travel trends to help you pick the perfect time to visit this destination.

 Golden rules to keep in mind when traveling to this destination.